heathbar/vizio-smart-cast/README.md

 ## License

 ISC License
-Permission to use, copy, modify, and/or d*Note:* some devices may require you to send a WOL magic packet to first wake-up the device.
-Eco-mode is not supported. istribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.